Nainaverma01/python_3/pizza_order/Readme.txt

 ########################################################################################
 THE BELOW TWO FILES GIVE THE SAME OUTPUT, BUT SHOWING YOU TWO DIFFERENT WAYS OF DOING IT.
 ##############pizza_topups_sample1.py###################################################
-we are using below details for order customization: ( here we showcased NESTED IF conditionals) Small Pizza: $15
+we are using below details for order customization: ( here we showcased multiple IF conditionals) Small Pizza: $15
 Medium Pizza: $20
 Large Pizza: $25